 Frequently Asked Questions

 We primarily work with inmates whose appeals are either completely or mostly exhausted.
 The Conviction Integrity Group will complete an exhaustive background check on all the jury members in your case.
 We then compile the information we find for you to take to your attorney.
 Your attorney would then file a motion for a new trial based on the information we find.
 At that point, we work with your attorney to make sure they have all of the information they need to make the motion.
 At the request of your counsel, one of our Private Investigators may be called to testify.
-If the inmate signed for a plea bargain, we can help with investigative work and our staff attorney will review their case to determine the best route available for any appeals going forward.

 If you are convicted of murder of a police officer, and one of the jurors is married to a police officer, that could be a reason for your counsel to dismiss the juror for bias.
 However, if that juror answered on their questionnaire that no one in their family is a police officer, this is an example of a violation of the 6th Amendment.
 Motions for a new trial based on jury bias is a very complicated procedure and not all appellate attorneys are familiar with the process.
 In addition to that, Juror bias is usually used only as a last resort because the information can be subjective.
 In the previous example, a judge could rule that this juror may have lied on their questionnaire, but maintain that the juror could have remained unbiased.
 Whereas a different judge in a different court could rule completely differently on the same set of circumstances.
 We always caution that while this is a means to try and get back into court, it is in no way guaranteed to work.